Knoblauchpilze/galactic-sovereign-frontend/README.md

 As the project developed, we extended the code contained in the repository to include the creation of a game based on what was done in [sogclient](https://github.com/Knoblauchpilze/sogclient), integrating it in what is essentially a monorepo.

 After some time, it became quite cumbersome to maintain this repository.
-In order to improve the sitiation we extracted this service, along with some other ones to their dedicated repository.
+In order to improve the situation we extracted this service, along with some other ones to their dedicated repository.

 The companion backend service is available at [galactic-sovereign](https://github.com/Knoblauchpilze/galactic-sovereign).